 Bitcoin “mining” is the process of earning Bitcoin through the use of computers which often results in thousands to tens of thousands of computers operating around the clock while being cooled.
 In an interview with CNBC, Bill Gates said that Bitcoin uses more electricity per transaction than any other method known to mankind.

-Because we are just at the start of acknowledging cryptocurrency, it is not likely that energy consumption will go down in the future unless people stop investing in the coins.
+Because we are just at the start of acknowledging cryptocurrency, it is not likely that energy consumption will go down in the future unless people stop investing in the coins or invest in those, which are the most green and eco friendly.
 Michel Rauchs, a researcher at The Cambridge Centre for Alternative Finance told the BBC, “It is really by design that Bitcoin consumes that much electricity.
 This is not something that will change in the future unless the Bitcoin price is going to significantly go down.”